30 Successful Entrepreneurs Reveal the Books That Changed Their Lives

 Read more about Chen: Nerdwallet's Founder Shares the Worst Advice He Ever Got

 Book: It's Not about the Coffee: Leadership Principles from a Life at Starbucks by Howard Behar.
 I read it before I started Stitch Fix.
 It had a big impact on me and how I approached company culture.
 In Howard's book, he talks about how the company culture of Starbucks is one where he felt like he could be the same person at home and be the same person at work and that the values were consistent in both worlds.
 That really resonated with me.
 I really wanted to create a workplace where people feel like they can be themselves and ... their best selves.

 Name: Luis von Ahn

 Book: The Design of Everyday Things by Don Norman.
-Before I read that book I didn't pay a lot of attention to design.
-That book makes it clear when you don't understand something it is because it is poorly designed, not because you aren't smart.
+Before I read that book, I didn't pay a lot of attention to design.
+That book makes it clear [that] when you don't understand something it is because it is poorly designed, not because you aren't smart.
 Since then, I'm obsessed with how products are designed.

 Read more about von Ahn: Why This Founder Says the Worst Advice He Ever Got Was to Listen to His Users

 Company: Rodan + Fields